-Then in December 2019 China announced to the world that it was experiencing the spread of a new disease, COVID-19.
-This spread throughout the world and was declared as a world-wide pandemic in early March 2020.
+Whilst waiting for the outcomes of the reviews to be implemented a second and unforeseen risk has emerged.
+In December 2019 China announced to the world that it was experiencing the spread of a new disease, COVID-19.
+This has spread throughout the world and was declared as a world-wide pandemic in early March.
 The Government declared a lockdown, on 20th March 2020, which meant that the country was effectively shut down.
-Cycles of re-opening and shutdowns, plus COVID 19-related legal restrictions continued through 2020 into 2022.
-Whilst the Government was quick to provide financial support to businesses many of them were forced to close - significantly affecting the local economy.
-The Council was heavily impacted as it was at the forefront of providing the response to COVID-19 and had to put considerable resources into ensuring that the most vulnerable in the Croydon community were cared for.
-The Council also suffered a significant loss of commercial income.
+Whilst the Government was quick to provide financial support to businesses many of them have been forced to close - significantly affecting the local economy.
+The Council has been heavily impacted as it has been at the forefront of providing the response to COVID-19 and has had to put considerable resources ensuring that the most vulnerable in our community are cared for.
+It has also suffered a significant loss of commercial income.

-The financial impact was relatively small in 2019/20, as the pandemic only started to have an impact in the last two weeks of March 2020.
-The true scale of its impact on the Council's finances was felt during 2020/21.
-The Council experienced substantial losses across many of its largest income streams such as parking, commercial rental income, licensing fees, registrars and planning fees.
-It also had a bearing on a number of savings programmes that were agreed as part of the 2020/21 budget.
-In addition, the Council incurred additional COVID-19 related expenditure in areas such as accommodation and support for rough sleepers and additional costs in supporting our most vulnerable adults and children - some of whom may not have required support previously.
+The financial impact has been relatively small in 2019/20, as the pandemic only started to have an impact in the last two weeks of March 2020.
+However, the true scale of its impact on the Council's finances will be felt during 2020/21.
+The Council is expecting substantial losses across many of its largest income streams such as parking, commercial rental income, licensing fees, registrars and planning fees.
+It will also have a bearing on a number of savings programmes that were agreed as part of the 2020/21 budget.

+The Council has had to incur additional COVID-19 related expenditure in areas such as accommodation and support for rough sleepers and additional costs in supporting our most vulnerable adults and children - some of whom may not have required our support previously.